Publié le

 It is ideal if you are launching a marketing campaign, testing a new product, or want to validate market interest without creating an entire website.
 The cost is low, creation is quick, and results are measurable.

-A comprehensive website is your brand's digital showcase.
+A complete website is your brand's digital showcase.
 It includes several pages (home, about, services, blog, contact, etc.) and allows you to structure a richer user experience.
 It is essential if you are developing a content strategy, working on your SEO, or want to present your entire offering in a sustainable way.

 If your goal is to generate leads quickly from a campaign, a landing page is sufficient.
 However, if you want to build a long-term strategy, your own website becomes necessary.

 It is entirely possible to integrate landing pages into a comprehensive website.
-This hybrid strategy is also the most effective.
+This hybrid strategy is actually the most effective.
 The website serves as a credible and referenced base, while the landing pages focus on specific conversions.